interpreting-rl-behavior/models--interpreting-rl-behavior/README.md

  Understanding RL agents using generative visualisation and differentiable environment simulation
 ===============
+This repository contains the models and experiments that are used in the article https://interpreting-rl-behavior.github.io/.
+The code was originally forked from https://github.com/jbkjr/train-procgen-pytorch which contains code to run the Procgen environments (https://openai.com/blog/procgen-benchmark/) and the PPO agent we interpret in this work.

 This README provides instructions for how to replicate the results in our paper.